 You should start asking questions about your hospital risks long before you check in.
 Next time you see your doctor -- or meet with...

 Before the appointment, write down a list of things you need to tell the doctor.
 Note any concerns or questions you may have.
 Also write down the names and dosages of any prescription, over-the-counter medications, and supplements you are taking.
 It is very important to take this list with you to the appointment -- don’t count on remembering every single item.
 Before you leave the office, go over the list to be sure you’ve covered everything.
 This simple step benefits both you and your doctor by keeping the discussion focused and ensuring that all your concerns are addressed.

 Don’t hesitate to use the words “I don’t understand.”
 Doctors are only human and may not always know when they haven’t explained something well or in terms you can understand.
 Never feel embarrassed or shy about asking your doctor to explain something he or she has said more clearly.
 When in doubt, repeat back what your doctor has told you and ask if you’ve got it right.
 You can also ask if he or she recommends any specific reading materials about your condition.

 If your doctor asks questions that sound embarrassing or overly personal, remember that the information you provide enables him or her to better establish a diagnosis or determine which treatment is most appropriate for you.
 Never fib in response to questions about alcohol or drug use, sexual history, or other lifestyle matters.
 Be honest about the extent to which you are taking your prescriptions or following a treatment plan.
-Withholding the truth can affect the quality of your care and can even lead to a wrong diagnosis.
+Withholding the truth can affect the quality of your care and can even lead to a wrong diagnosis or treatment.